SpongePowered/SpongeDocs/source/server/spongineer/incompatible.rst

 FoamFix
 ~~~~~~~
-- Versions: up to 0.10.7
+- Versions: Up to 0.10.7
 - Problem: Crash on startup (block collision error)
-- Solution: update to version 0.10.8 or newer, or change these two configuration options:
+- Solution: Update to version 0.10.8 or newer, or change these two configuration options:
   ``optimizedBlockPos=false`` and ``patchChunkSerialization=false``
 - *Newer versions of FoamFix (0.10.8+) automatically correct this when SpongeForge is present.*